Marta44/Stroll-Brighton/README.md

 ## 5. Surface

-Colours:
+Colours scheme:
-For the sections I choose pastel colours which reminds the typical Brighton houses.
+I have used pastel colours which are reminiscent of typical Brighton houses.
 I took inspiration from this palette: ![Pastel colors palette](/assets/images/UXcolors-palette.png "Pastel colors")

 - Tutu: #fddfdf for the explore section
 - Frosted Mint: #defde0 for the tips section
 - Alice Blue: #def3fd for the booking section
 For the navigation bar and the footer I choose a Whitesmoke background (#f5f5f5) as it is neutral and in contrast with the colorful sections.
-For the navigation and footer links I used colors: orange, lightcoral, lightgreen and lightskyblue because provide enough visibility and readability.
+For the navigation and footer links: Orange, Lightcoral, Lightgreen and Lightskyblue because provide enough visibility and readability.

 Typography:

-- For the Logo I used "Cabin Sketch" Google Font because is artistic and has the texture of a doodle.
+- For the Logo I used "Cabin Sketch" Google Font because is artistic and has aesthetical appearance of a doodle.
-- For the main text and contents I choose "Ganja Flower" Google Font because I have found it fancy and easy to read.
+- For the main text and contents I chose "Ganja Flower" Google Font because it is user friendly.
-- For the Headings I choose "Annie Use Your Telescope" Google Font because seems an hand writing font and pairs with "Ganja Flower".
+- For the headings I chose "Annie Use Your Telescope" Google Font because it is an hand writing font and pairs with "Ganja Flower".
 Images:
-The images have been shot by me (except for the home page photograph, credited in media) and selected to be eye-catching, interesting and engaging.
-I choose this favorite icon because reminds the famous Brighton beach huts.
+All the images not taken by myself have been credited in "Media".
+They have been selected to be eye-catching, interesting and engaging.
+I chose the "favorite icon" because it is reminiscent of the famous Brighton beach huts.
 The purpose of the images is to showcase the main locations of the city and encourage users to visit them.

 ---